Beth Abaravich

 Piper Cort

 The fairies are on hiatus until my hands have the precision one needs for fashioning fairies.
-In the meantime I am enjoying crocheting (actually good hand therapy )and sewing my freak flags.
+In the meantime I am enjoying crocheting my hats and sewing my freak flags.

 Julianne Elliott